sbaudoin/sonar-shellcheck/src/main/scripts/README.md

   what to do: the rule might not have been properly identified in the source code or just delete the rule files.

-The script is very useful but some manual fixing will certainly be required.
+If you change `build_checks.yml`, it is strongly advised to execute again `get_checks.sh` (or `get_checks.cmd` if you are under Windows).
+The script is very useful but some manual fixing will certainly be required, so wait for the automated stuff to work as expected before doing the final, manual fixing.

 Configuration
 -------------